travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 ### Git LFS Skip Smudge

-GitHub rate-limits the Git-LFS requests during the git clone process.
+GitHub rate-limits the Git LFS requests during the `git clone` process.
 If you run into rate-limiting issues, you can skip fetching the git-lfs files during the initial `git clone` (equivalent to [`git lfs smudge --skip`](https://github.com/git-lfs/git-lfs/blob/master/docs/man/git-lfs-smudge.1.ronn)), and download these assets during the `before_install` phase of your build.
 To achieve this, you can use the following configuration in `.travis.yml`:

 ```yaml
 git: